KellyRyanGlobal/logger-app/README.md

 The testing environment will use jenkins running in docker to deploy containers with logger running The following instructions will guide the user/tester to build and deploy the application within a local environment or a container.

+# Prerequisite

+## Prerequisites Windows

+The following needs to be pre installed on a Windows 10 workstation  before proceeding.
+How to install the services are outside of the scope of this README.

+- Virtualbox (hypervisor)- See Virtualbox Prerequisite
+- - Linux (CentOS prefered) OS VM image

+### Virtualbox Prerequisite
+The following need to be installed on the Linux OS VM that is installed on virtualbox.
+The installation of how to install the OS is outside of the scope of this readme.
+- doxygen - for building logger
+- Install g++ and gcc
+- Install Make
+- Create a docker login at https://hub.docker.com
+- **sshkeygen**- for ssh connection
+- **docker**- for building containers

 ## Jenkins Docker image setup
 Reference https://www.jenkins.io/doc/book/installing/docker/ for more information